cschenio/azure-docs/articles/storage/common/storage-use-azcopy-files.md

 #### Use wildcard characters

 Use the [azcopy copy](storage-ref-azcopy-copy.md) command with the `--include-pattern` option.
 Specify partial names that include the wildcard characters.
-Separate names by using a semicolin (`;`).
+Separate names by using a semicolon (`;`).

 |    |     |
 |--------|-----------|